nauam/Courses/docs/administration/security/authentication.md

 # Authenticating Users

-QW Control can be configured to use several mechanisms to authenticate a user, and determine the user's authorized roles.
+Rundeck can be configured to use several mechanisms to authenticate a user, and determine the user's authorized roles.

 Primarily these are: